 Now here’s another serving tip.
 TOMATO KETCHUP!
 You just have to serve this with tomato ketchup, because that’s as Kiwi as it gets.
 It’s just not the same without it.
 So whether you make your own, or prefer store-bought tomato ketchup, make sure it accompanies this ultimate bacon and egg pie! 🙂

-Tips and tricks for handling puff pastry and for making this ultimate bacon and egg pie
+Tips for handling puff pastry and for this bacon and egg pie recipe

 For the bottom layer, I roll out the puff pastry to about 2 mm in thickness.
 Since the pastry layer at the bottom only cooks with the heat of the pan, it is important to keep this layer fairly thin, so that it browns on the outside and cooks properly.

 For the top layer, I rolled out my puff pastry to about 3 – 4 mm in thickness.
 It’s better to keep it on the thin side as well, so that it cooks properly all the way to the center.
 But this layer does cook faster than the bottom layer (which is pretty obvious).
 But if the top browns too much, simply cover the top with foil and let it cook the rest of the way.